lino-framework/book/docs/admin/mysql_tune.rst

 <https://en.wikipedia.org/wiki/Comparison_of_MySQL_database_engines>`_)
 can influence your database performance.

+MyISAM is the default engine since MySQL 5.5 because it more severe.

 To set the default storage engine to InnoDB, add an `init_command` option to your database setting::